litebird/litebird_sim/docs/source/scanning.rst

-2. When the simulation code needs to determine where a detector is pointing to (the detector ``det`` in our example), the quaternions are used to retrieve (1) the coordinates on the Sky sphere, and (2) the polarization angle.
+2. When the simulation code needs to determine where a detector is pointing to (the detector ``det`` in our example), the quaternions are used to retrieve (1) the coordinates on the Sky sphere, and (2) the orientation angle (ψ).
 Both quantities are computed in the Ecliptic reference frame using the sampling rate of the detector, which in our example is 10 Hz (i.e., ten samples per second).
 In the example above, this is done by the function :func:`.get_pointings`.

-3. The function :func:`.get_pointings` returns a ``(N, 3)``
+3. The method :meth:`.Observation.get_pointings` returns a ``(D, N, 3)``
-   matrix, where the first column contains the colatitude :math:`\theta`, the second column the longitude :math:`\phi`, and the third column the polarization angle :math:`\psi`, all expressed in radians.
+   matrix, where D represents the detector index, N the index of the sample and the three final columns contain the colatitude :math:`\theta`, the longitude :math:`\phi`, and the orientation angle :math:`\psi`, all expressed in radians.
+These angles are expressed in the Ecliptic Coordinate System, where the Equator is aligned with the Ecliptic Plane of the Solar System.

 Computing the spacecraft's orientation